crystaltine/template-react-vite/README.md

 run `npm install` to install dependencies, then `npm run dev` to start a dev server.

-warning most of this code probably sucks
+warning most of this code probably sucks, mainly for my personal use but feel free to use it if you want.